southside-chillers/southside.chillers.online/southside/content/chapters/humeris-gigantum-quiznidentes.md

 “And it looks like we’re on the first of three above-ground tiers,” says Hanamir.
 He cranes his neck and scans the room.
 “That door over there looks like it corresponds with this one on the map, with stairs leading up to the second tier.”

 “Stairs?!”
-Magic whispers, eyes wide.
+[Magick](/characters/magick/) whispers, eyes wide.
 “Yes, stairs!
 Let’s go—go to the stairs now—up and up, higher and higher—”

 “Maybe let’s just see what’s behind this other door we haven’t checked before we move on,” says [Galadriel](/characters/galadriel/).
 “They didn’t mark it in any way.
 Hanamir, can you take a peek?”